Adam C. Paré Data-verified

 OverviewAI-generated summary

-Adam C. Paré is a faculty member at the University of Arkansas at Fayetteville.
-His research program focuses on understanding the molecular and cellular mechanisms that govern tissue development and remodeling, with a particular emphasis on epithelial biology and cell-cell interactions.
-He has received two federal grants from the NIH/National Institute of General Medical Sciences totaling $748,318.
-The first grant, for $311,171, investigates the control of epithelial morphology and bioenergetics by Toll receptors during dynamic tissue remodeling.
-The second grant, for $437,147, aims to define the molecular and cellular bases of tissue compartmentalization.
+Adam C. Paré's research investigates the molecular and cellular mechanisms underlying embryonic development and tissue organization.
+He has received significant federal funding from the NIH/National Institute of General Medical Sciences for two grants totaling $748,318.
+The first grant, for which he is PI, focuses on "Control of epithelial morphology and bioenergetics by Toll receptors during dynamic tissue remodeling."
+The second grant, also with Paré as PI, aims at "Defining the molecular and cellular bases of tissue compartmentalization."

 Metrics